reflectoring/reflectoring.github.io/content/blog/2023/2023-01-06-building-csv-importer-with-nodejs.md

-Read the section on “[Creating a production-ready CSV importer](#creating-a-production-ready-csv-importer)” to learn more about the differences involved with building a basic importer versus one able to handle more complex workflows, and what features can help make the import process seamless for customers.
+Read the section on “[Creating a production-ready CSV importer](#creating-a-production-ready-csv-importer)” to learn more about the differences involved with building a basic importer versus one able to handle more complex workflows, what features can help make the import process seamless for customers, and embeddable CSV importer options such as [OneSchema](https://www.oneschema.co/?utm_source=reflectoring&utm_campaign=56295511).

 Companies often scope [one engineering month](https://www.oneschema.co/blog/building-csv-importer-lessons-learned?utm_source=reflectoring&amp;utm_campaign=56295511) to build an importer, but end up taking over 3-6 months with a team of 2 engineers to build all the supporting features needed to make the